 However, it gives tough competition to its contemporary towns in terms of heritage and traditional European culture.

 Tourists visiting Europe for the first time should definitely put Meissen on their itinerary.
 That’s because the town inhabited by 30,000 people offers everything European culture stands for.

 Set against the beautiful background of the Elbe river, the town boasts the tall towers of the Albrechtsburg castle.
 The monumental palace overshadows the city and looks exactly like an illustration from a Grimm Brothers’ fairy-tale.

 Additionally, Meissen is also known worldwide for its porcelain production.
 If you’re traveling with children, you can visit the celebrated factory with them.
 This can provide them with an educational experience to remember.

 Similarly, its cobblestoned streets are lined with thatched-roof houses more than 1000 years old.
 They’re surely enough to give your family a much-needed break from the technological hustle of today.

-Lichtenstein is another beautiful small village in Germany with medieval-style architecture ideal for memorable family photos.
+Lichtenstein is another beautiful small village in Germany (yes, we know it’s a country but it’s still small enough to have a village feel) with medieval-style architecture ideal for memorable family photos.
 What makes this village popular is its brooding castle located on the edge of a cliff.

 It was built by a German duke from the 17th century.
 The castle exhibits all the grandeur of medieval architecture, even though it was made quite recently.
 The towering monument set against the mountainous greenery will leave you awestruck.